JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 predict(model, data) # may mutate `model` to record byproducts of computation
 ```

 Do not read too much into the names for these patterns, which are formalized [here](@ref kinds_of_learner).
-They may not correspond in every case to prior conceptions.
+Use may not always correspond to prior associations.

-Elaborating on the very common `Descriminative` pattern above, this tutorial details an
+Elaborating on the common `Descriminative` pattern above, this tutorial details an
 implementation of the LearnAPI.jl for naive [ridge
 regression](https://en.wikipedia.org/wiki/Ridge_regression) with no intercept.
 The kind of
 workflow we want to enable has been previewed in [Sample workflow](@ref).
 Readers can also